andrewletten/rescomp/README.md

 See `?make_par_list` for all argument options.

-The below example demonstrates how to build and simulate a model for two consumers with type II functional responses on a single logistically growing resources.
+The following two examples demonstrate how to build and simulate a model
+for: i) two consumers with type II functional responses on a single logistically growing resources; and ii) two consumers with type I functional responses with pulsed resources and time dependent consumptions parameters.
 A wide range of other examples can be found in the package vignette.

+### Example 1

 ``` r
 pars <- make_par_list(